roll/packspec/README.md

 ### Examples

-Take a look how it works on a real world projcts:
+Take a look how it works on a real world projects:

 - [Frictionless Data's testsuite](https://github.com/frictionlessdata/testsuite-basic)